Last updated: July 6, 2026

 Deciding which vendors stay or go is not just about cutting costs.
-It’s about creating an ecosystem that actually drives results.
+It is about building an ecosystem that actually drives results.

 - Does this vendor contribute to measurable pipeline growth?